kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 * Rust binaries seemed interesting and based on a quick look they can be readable with minor effort as well.
 * Use your favourite search engine to look for capture-the-flag exercises and challenges, as well as Radare tutorials.
 CTF challenges are good way to start prepping your puzzle skills together with binary analysis and can really twist your brain around.

-I'll try to post more detailed findings here as well if they appear to be generic related to use of Radare.
+I'll try to post more detailed findings or peculiar things of Radare when I see them.

 Good hunting :-)

+## References